Arnav0405/anime-reccomender/Anime_Recommender/README.md

 Hello,
 I am Arnav Waghdhare, an closet weeb and machine learning enthusiast.
-I wanted to create an algorithn that would reccomend me anime, simple!
+I wanted to create an algorithm that would reccomend me anime, simple!

 <h1><b>---------PROGRESS----------</b></h1>